My horse has lost his mojo - how do I get his YeeHah back?

 This means a mineral/vitamin supplement to put back the forage deficiencies (see our EquiVita range), micronised linseed to top up the deficient levels of the EFAs, and sodium/chloride via salt.
 Or, go for our VitaComplete range which include the lot.
 Then, as the final icing on the cake, a probiotic to ensure a healthy microbiome which is basically the body’s CPU (central processing unit) – without a healthy microbiome, the body will literally fall apart.
 Any of our 'ProB' EquiVita/VitaComplete range provide the RDA of probiotic.

-Finally, we need to clear out the toxin overload, so it's back to the D-Word again!
-See our Detoxification page, and just for fun have a read of our Microbiome page – this is relatively new science and is eye-poppingly-opening stuff!
+Finally, we need to clear out the toxin overload, so it's back to the D-Word again - see our Detoxification page, and just for fun have a read of my favourite M-word - our Microbiome page – it's eye-poppingly-opening stuff!